feklee/realitybuilder.com/README.md

 Directory public/separate
 =========================

-The directory `public/separate` is for components that should not be redistributed as part of the RealityBuilder.com code, for example due to license issues or due to size.
+The directory `public/separate` is for static components that should not be redistributed as part of the RealityBuilder.com code, for example due to license issues or due to size.